Lepidophthalmus turneranus: Taxonomic history

 The Cameroon ghost shrimp was first described by Adam White in 1861, under the name Callianassa turnerana.
 That description was based on a specimen given by "the captain of an African trader" to James Aspinall Turner, who in turn presented it to the Zoology Department of the British Museum (now part of the Natural History Museum).
 The species was transferred to the genus Lepidophthalmus by K. Sakai in 1999.

 Cameroon

-L. turneranus is "probably the only crustacean ... for which a country is named".
-When the Portuguese discovered the Wouri River in the 15th century, they witnessed a swarm of L. turneranus, and therefore named the river Rio dos Camarões ("river of the shrimp").
+Lepidophthalmus turneranus is "probably the only crustacean ... for which a country is named".
+When the Portuguese explorers discovered the Wouri River in the 15th century, they witnessed a swarm of L. turneranus, and therefore named the river Rio dos Camarões ("river of the shrimp").
 That name was anglicised to "Cameroons River", which came to be used for the whole country, and borrowed into other languages (including the French Cameroun, the German Kamerun and the Dutch Kameroen).